 Another thing I’ve finally started up is my author newsletter!
 I am hoping it’ll be a chance for me to share an in-depth view on my debut journey and beyond!

 Okay, it’s been a MINUTE since I posted and I’m so sorry about that, but it’s for a GOOD reason.
 I was busy figuring out my new life in NYC and selling my debut novel, GUMIHO!
 It will be published with Putnam Books for Young Readers/Penguin Random House.
 You can add it on Goodreads HERE.
-I promise I’ll write more about my journey and other details soon, but I just wanted to share this exciting news with you!!!
+I promise I’ll write more about my journey and other details soon,

 Well, it’s the end of the year.
 Which means…time for wrap up posts!
 Wheeeee!

 So, let’s just jump into my list of favorite books, music, kdramas, movies, etc. of 2017!

 So, I actually made a video talking about my favorite books.
 I don’t know if it’s the holiday season or just 2017-syndrome, but I got a little emotional talking about my faves.
 If you want to watch me almost cry then click below!

 Hello strangers, remember me?
 I’m the person that’s supposed to keep this blog updated, even though I haven’t posted in MONTHS.
 I apologize for my LONG absence, but to be fair you can still find me pretty regularly over at Writer’s Block Party!
 And I have been much better at keeping up my new(ish) Authortube/Booktube vlog over at YouTube.

 STILL, this blog was my first love and I’ve been horrible at keeping it updated.